XiaotaoChen/model-quantization/doc/detection.md

 ## Training and Test

   Training and testing methods follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) ).
-Just adapt the quantization to your need by modifying the configration file.
+To obtain the quantization version of given models, please modify corresponding configuration files by setting quantization related options.

-  Example configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config` .
-In `detectron2` and `aim-uofa/AdelaiDet` project, most of the options are managed by the `yaml` config file.
+  Example configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config`.
+In `detectron2` and `aim-uofa/AdelaiDet` projects, most of the options are managed by the `yaml` config file.
 Thus, the `detectron2/config/default.py` is modified to add the quantization related options.
 They have the same meaning with the ones in classification task.
 Refer option introduction in [classification.md](./classification.md#Training-script-options)

-  If you want to test the low bit quantization model, just download the pretrained model and run the test.
+  If you want to test the low-bit quantization model only, just download the pretrained model and run the test.
 If training is required, see below [examples](./detection.md#Examples) for demonstration.

 ## Speical Guide for quantization

-  The overall flow of the quantization on detection/ segmentation tasks are as follows, some of them can be omit if pretrained model alreay exist.
+  The overall flow of the quantization on detection/ segmentation / text spotting tasks are as follows, some of them can be omit if the pretrained model already exists.

 - Train full precision backbone network on Imagenet

-  Refer the resulted model as `backbone_full.pt`
+  Refer the saved model as `backbone_full.pt`

-- Finetune the low bit model (backbone network)
+- Finetune the low-bit model (backbone network)

-  Refer [classification.md](./classification.md) for fintuning with `backbone_full.pt` as initilization.
+  Refer [classification.md](./classification.md) for finetuning with `backbone_full.pt` as initialization.

-  Refer the resulted model as `backbone_low.pt`
+  Refer the saved model as `backbone_low.pt`

 - Import `backbone_full.pt` and `backbone_low.pt` into detectron2 project format.

-  To import the pretrained models in correct format, refer the `renaming function` provide in `tools.py` demonstrated in [tools.md](./tools.md) and also the [examples](./detection.md#Examples).
+  To import the pretrained models in correct format, refer the `renaming function` provided in `tools.py` demonstrated in [tools.md](./tools.md) and also the [examples](./detection.md#Examples).

-- Train in full precision of the detection/segmentation tasks with formatted `backbone_full.pt` as initilization.
+- Train the full precision model with formatted `backbone_full.pt` as initialization.

-  Refer the resulted model as `overall_full.pt`
+  Refer the saved model as `overall_full.pt`

- - Finetune low bit detection/segmentation model with double initilization.
+ - Finetune low-bit model with double pass / single pass initialization.

-   We provide `WEIGHT_EXTRA` option to load an extra pretrain model.
-If `double-init` is perfered, provide the `overall_full.pt` with `WEIGHT_EXTRA` and the quantized backbone - the formatted `backbone_low.pt` with `WEIGHTS`. `Single pass init` is also possible by only setting the `overall_full.pt` with `WEIGHTS`.

-## Special Notice on the Model Structure Revision for Quantizaiton

-  The performance of quantization network is approved to be possible improved with the following tricks.

-- Employ normalization (such as BatchNorm) and non-linearity (such as ReLU) to the FPN module.
-(We found this revision will slightly improve the full precision performance.)

-- Empoly normalization (such as GroupNorm or BatchNorm) to the tower in the Head module.
-(No-share BatchNorm is demonstrated to achieve superior performance.)

-- Quantization is employed on all convolution layer wrappered in `detectron2/layer/wrapper.py`, namely the `Conv2D` module.
-For layers natively call `nn.conv2d` will keep in full precision.

-- We provide an option `quantization.scope` to flexible choose the layers/blocks which are scheduled to be quantized.
-By default, the first and last layers of the model are not quantized.

 ## Examples